rust-lang/lang-team/src/meetings.md

 You can propose a topic for a design meeting by opening an [Design meeting proposal] issue on the lang-team repository.
-During our weekly traige meetings, we scan open issues to try and decide whether to schedule meetings in the upcoming weeks.
+During our weekly triage meetings, we scan open issues to try and decide whether to schedule meetings in the upcoming weeks.

 [Design meeting proposal]: https://github.com/rust-lang/lang-team/issues/new/choose